markthomas93/2013-Sep-HR-ML-sprint/README.md

   * Why are there different types of models?
   * When would you use each type?
   * Run multiple models and look at the data
-    * Understand what [AUC](http://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve) means
-    * Compare the AUCs from different models to see what works better with the data
   * Choose a model to evaluate your data
-* Once you have chosen a model, evaluate how well the model works on your validation data
+* Once you have chosen a model, evaluate how well the model works on your validation data (this is enabled when you partitioned the data in the beginning)
-  * Become familiar with the Evaluate Tab
+  * Explore the Evaluate Tab
     * Under 'Data', choose 'Validation'.
 This will run your model on the validation data
+  * Evaluate data with Type = 'ROC'
+    * Understand what [AUC](http://en.wikipedia.org/wiki/Receiver_operating_characteristic#Area_under_the_curve) means
+    * Compare the AUCs from different models to see what works better with the data

 * Evaluate the testing data using the model you chose above
   * Choose type = Score, Data type = csv file